RegardsArchitectes/portfolio-Regards/content/home/skills.md

 headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
-title: My Experience
+title: Nos offres de service
 subtitle:
-weight: 11 # The position of section on page
+weight: 30 # The position of section on page

 # Showcase personal skills or business features.
 # Add/remove as many `feature` blocks below as you like.